Contributing Seeds

 Follow dry process and seed drying guidelines.
 Be sure to fully dry seeds and freeze to kill pests.

-Please have a good understanding of the differences between the 4 species we are distributing this year (maxima, moschata, pepo, ficifolia) to avoid mixups.
-While the 4 species do not cross-pollinate (or extremely rarely), it would be a waste of seed and garden space if someone ends up planting a species they don’t want.
+Please have a good understanding of the differences between the 5 species to avoid mixups.
+It would be a waste of seed and garden space if someone ends up planting a species they don’t want.
 Here is a guide to differentiate between some of these species.

 We are looking for good-tasting, bug-resistant, drought-tolerant squash with good shelf life.
 Other qualities such as short season, resistance to powdery mildew, cold, heat, etc. are also desirable.
 Let us know what your squash is capable of.